Sher110106/HR-Agent/User_Manual.md

 **A:** The agent will display a friendly error message and suggest fixes.
 Most common issues are auto-retried or explained.

 **Q:** *How do I download my results?*
-**A:** Use the download buttons below each chart for PNG, CSV, and TXT exports.
+**A:** Use the download buttons below each chart for PNG, CSV, TXT, and DOCX exports.
+DOCX files are formatted Word documents perfect for reports and presentations.

 **Q:** *How is my session secured?*
 **A:** Sessions are password-protected and auto-expire after inactivity.